 Hi!
 I’m Eden, proudly from Calgary, Alberta, Canada.
 I want to be a maker of hardware and software when I grow up.
 I am also learning to create music that articulates what I’m feeling in my soul.

-I am a senior studying Mechanical Engineering at Princeton University, after taking gap years to pursue a Thiel Fellowship.
+I am a senior studying Mechanical Engineering at Princeton University, with minors in Computer Science, and Robotics and Intelligent Systems.
 In 2013, I apprenticed in web development at the Software Craftsmanship Guild.
 In the summer of 2014, I coded at the Hacker Retreat in Berlin and hacked on hardware for Ableton.